Rachnerd/graphql-dataloader-poc/README.md

 Conclusion:

 - Client receives data as soon as all is resolved.
-- Server hits the SearchService twice because of the query split. (server output hasn't changed)
+- Server hits the SearchService twice because of the query split.
-- Server hits the PriceService for each item. (server output hasn't changed)
+- Server hits the PriceService for each item.

 _From this point onwards we're going to ignore the slow 5000ms call because parallel execution in combination with batching is already demonstrated._